Nine Raters, One Index: Carrying LLM Disagreement into Labour-Market Estimates: Data

-How these general job behaviours map into concrete job activities likely differs by occupation.
-For example, selling or problem-solving may require distinct tools and involve different work environments and processes in a software development role compared to a skilled trades occupation.
-Recognising this, the classification process incorporated tailored occupational vignettes developed from occupation unit group (4-digit) descriptions to account for how occupational context, such as available tools, workflows, and task requirements, may modify AI exposure.
-We concentrate on the 25 sub-major occupation groups defined by the UK Standard Occupational Classification 2010 \parencite{ONS2010StandardGroups}.
-This yielded 1,100 occupation-task combinations (25 sub-major groups x 44 tasks).
+How a general job behaviour translates into concrete activity differs by occupation: selling or problem-solving involves different tools, workflows and settings in, for instance, software development than in a skilled trade.
+The ratings therefore condition on occupational context through vignettes built from 4-digit occupation unit group descriptions, at the 25 sub-major groups of the UK Standard Occupational Classification 2010 \parencite{ONS2010StandardGroups}.
+Workers report an average of 26 essential-equivalent tasks, with Collaboration ($M=0.80$), Problem Analysis ($M=0.73$) and Expertise ($M=0.71$) rated most important (\cref{tab:taskimportance}).

-The resulting task-level scores are subsequently aggregated to the level of individual jobs using worker-reported importance ratings (1 = essential, 0.75 = very important, 0.5 = fairly important, 0.25 = not very important, 0 = not at all important). \Cref{tab:taskimportance} summarises the average importance of the above-defined task categories in SES 2023-24, with Collaboration scoring highest, followed by Problem Analysis, Expertise, Innovation, and Reading.
-The average worker performed nearly 26 essential-equivalent tasks in their job.
+To follow pay across the period, we use the UK Quarterly Labour Force Survey (QLFS), pooling 2017~Q1 to 2026~Q1 \parencite{ONS2026QLFS}.
+The QLFS records no task content, so exposure enters it as an occupational average: each worker is assigned the mean exposure rank of their 3-digit SOC~2010 group, computed in SES~2017 and 2023--24.
+That gives 279{,}709 employees aged 20--65 across 89 occupation groups, and allows the pay gap between more and less exposed occupations to be tracked period by period over the whole window rather than at the two SES snapshots.
+Because the dose is an occupation average, these estimates carry no within-occupation task variation and are not on the same footing as the worker-level SES estimates.

-\newcolumntype{P}[1]{>{ \arraybackslash}p{#1}} For analyses, we draw in addition on online job vacancy information by occupation and local area provided by the Office for National Statistics \parencite{ONS2025LabourUK}.
-To assess the portability and generalisability of the SES-derived estimates of generative AI exposure, we also classify task information in the OECD’s Survey of Adult Skills (SAS) 2023 and compare the resulting distribution with our main findings.
-Like SES, the OECD Survey of Adult Skills 2023 collects worker-reported task information.
-Unlike SES, SAS also includes detailed measures of adults’ competencies in a cross-national comparative design \parencite{OECD2024Survey2023}.
+To assess AI's association with labour demand, we merge GAISI scores into monthly counts of online job adverts summed to calendar quarters by 3-digit occupation and local authority district, published by the Office for National Statistics \parencite{ONS2025LabourUK}.
+Two series are used: the stock of live adverts, which ONS discontinued in July 2025, running from April 2017 to June 2025, and the flow of new postings, which runs to June 2026.
+Event-study specifications then compare hiring before and after ChatGPT's release in November 2022 within occupation-area cells.

-The following section describes the process of scoring tasks within their occupational context and steps taken to aggregate those scores to the level of jobs.
+To test whether GAISI travels beyond the UK and the SES task battery, we apply the same classification to the OECD Survey of Adult Skills (PIAAC) Cycle~2 \parencite{OECD2024Survey2023}.
+PIAAC collects worker-reported task data as SES does, but across countries and with different items and response scales, so agreement between the two indices is evidence that the approach does not depend on one instrument's wording.